alekdavis/dotnet-extras-odata/README.md

 - Allowed operators in the filter expression and the minimum and maximum number each operator can be used.
 - Allowed properties in the filter expression and the minimum and maximum number of times each property can be used.
 - Allowed operators that can be used with each property and the minimum and maximum number of times each operator can be used with each property.

-The `DotNetExtras.OData` library's implementation of the OData filter validation rules is not based on any official specification (since there isn't any), but it is simple enough and easy to implement the basic checks beyond the defaults.
-The documentation site provides a detailed explanation of the rules syntax.
-You can find several examples in the unit test and demo projects.

 ## Disclaimer